Kharbatha Bani Harith: British Mandate era

-In the 1945 statistics the population of Kharbata was 650, all Muslims, who owned 7,120 dunams of land according to an official land and population survey.
-2,788 dunams were plantations and irrigable land, 591 used for cereals, while 9 dunams were built-up (urban) land.
+In the 1945 statistics the population of Kharbatha Bani Harith was 650, all Muslims, who owned 7,120 dunams of land according to an official land and population survey.
+Of these, 2,788 dunams were used as plantations and irrigable land and 591 for grain fields, while the built-up area consisted of 9 dunams.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Kharbatha Bani Harith came under Jordanian rule.

-The Jordanian census of 1961 found 835 inhabitants in Kh.
-Harithiya.
+The Jordanian census of 1961 found 835 inhabitants and the village was listed as 'Kh.
+Harithiya'.